descope/descope-js/packages/web-component/README.md

 import '@descope/web-component'
 import { DescopeWc } // in case you need types definition or you want to use the class directly

-//render a custom element, for example: render(){
+// render a custom element, for example: render(){
   return (
     <descope-wc project="myProjectId"/>